-It’s incredibly different to any Western culture, and it’s also different to what you will find in the Chinatown of your home country.
+China is incredibly different to any Western culture.
+It’s also different to what you’ll find in the Chinatown of your home country.

 China is quite literally another world.
 While this may not directly impact your way of life while you’re overseas, it will be easier for you if you know what to expect.

 Some things will still be a surprise though.

 If you decide to learn Mandarin before you go to China, thinking you’ll be able to communicate with everyone, you might be in for a surprise.

 There are literally hundreds of dialects and languages in China, and not everyone will speak Mandarin.

 For many years now the Chinese government has been pushing the use of Mandarin, but their efforts have been stunted by the sheer size of the country and the difficulty of policing every single school curriculum.

 Chinese culture is unique as there are hundreds of local dialects.

 As a result, young people will usually speak it, because it’s taught in school.
 However, if you’re speaking to older people they may only speak their native dialects.